Electricity Use of Your Household Gadgets

 Video Game Consoles

-As computing performance improve, and as new games require more sophisticated graphics, the consumption of the latest generation of consoles, like the PlayStation 4 and the Xbox One, has gone up considerably.
+As computing performance improves, and as new games require more sophisticated graphics, the consumption of the latest generation of consoles, like the PlayStation 4 and the Xbox One, has gone up considerably.
 The two consoles consume than their predecessors, the PlayStation 3 and Xbox 360.
 Excluding the energy consumption of the television, the PlayStation 4 consumes an estimated 181 kWh per year and the Xbox One consumes an estimated 233 kWh per year.

 - If you have a choice, don’t use your video game console to stream video.
-A report from the National Resource Defense Council found the PlayStation 4 and the Xbox One use 30 to 45 times more power to stream video than a dedicated streaming device.
+A report from the National Resource Defense Council (pdf) found the PlayStation 4 and the Xbox One use 30 to 45 times more power to stream video than a dedicated streaming device.